 Well you don’t get a band like Kinnaris Quintet over to only play one show.
 So for sure these guys will be playing 2 sets.
-The first is likely to be on Saturday night (just before the Late Night Ceòl Ceilidh), and the second is even more likely to be on Sunday afternoon.
+The first is likely to be on Friday night and the second is even more likely to be on Sunday afternoon.

 How do I get to see them?

 By purchasing a ticket of course!
-Festival passes for Ceòl Cholasa 2020 are £100, but an early bird discount of £20 is applied to all tickets purchased before the 29th February.
+Festival passes for Ceòl Cholasa 2022 are £100, but an early bird discount of £20 is applied to all tickets purchased before the 1st of May.
 Click on the tickets page to see all the options.
 The full weekend pass gains you entry to all the concerts in the hall, the stomping late night Ceòl Ceilidh and the workshops.
 It also entitles you to a seat at hotel gigs (though this is strictly first come, first served).

 Remember, Ceòl Cholasa is a limited, bijou event.
 It’s best to purchase your ticket as soon as possible as then you can rest assured that you will be one of a maximum of only 250 people attending the best wee music festival in the west!